mawinkler/playground-one/docs/getting-started/prepare.md

 ## Change Log

-### 0.2 Maintenance release (02/06/2024)
+### 0.2 Maintenance release (02/20/2024)

 #### Fixes

 - Vision One Container Security gets unregistered from Vision One on cluster destroy.
-- Cluster deployments are now correctly destroyed after the scenarios.
+- Cluster deployments are now correctly destroyed in the correct order.
+- Allow docker client to work with docker.sock on Cloud9

 #### Changes